FrankenSplit: Efficient Neural Feature Compression with Shallow Variational Bottleneck Injection for Mobile Edge Computing: Problem Formulation

-The aim is for a constrained client to request real-time predictions from a large DNN while maximizing resource efficiency and minimizing bandwidth consumption. \Cref{fig:infstrategies} illustrates inference strategies we will consider during evaluation.
+The goal is for constrained clients to request real-time predictions from a large DNN while maximizing resource efficiency and minimizing bandwidth consumption with compression methods. \Cref{fig:compstrategies} illustrates the possible approaches when dedicating client resources exclusively for compression.